 Ivan the gorilla, arguably Tacoma's most famous resident and a much-beloved ambassador for the animal rights movement, died Monday at Atlanta's zoo.

-The 50-year old silverback gorilla spent most of his life in a steel and concrete cage at the B&I Shopping Center, a circus-themed mall on South Tacoma Way, where he was viewed with a mixture of fascination and pity by a generation of shoppers.
+The 50-year old silverback gorilla spent much of his life in a steel and concrete cage at the B&I Shopping Center, a circus-themed mall on South Tacoma Way, where he was viewed with a mixture of fascination and pity by a generation of shoppers.

 After an emotional and internationally followed custody dispute in the early 1990s, Ivan was moved to Zoo Atlanta, where he struggled with mixed success to adjust to life with other gorillas.